 - ES13 Chapter 4 discusses proposals to require disclosures that can provide information on a specific intangible to help users of financial reports assess the contribution of that intangible to the value/the value creation of the entity.
 As it appears from Chapter 3, the benefits of recognising more internally generated intangibles may be questionable and may not outweigh the associated costs.
-An alternative would thus be to provide better disclosures on specific intangibles.
-Disclosures on specific intangibles could also supplement recognition of (some) internally generated intangibles. - ES14 The intangibles, for which this chapter would propose the provision of information, are those that are key to an entity in relation to its business model.
+An alternative to providing better information on intangibles would thus be to provide better disclosures on specific intangibles.
+Disclosures on specific intangibles could also supplement recognition of (some) internally generated intangibles. - ES14 The intangibles, for which this chapter would propose the provision of information, are those that are key to an entity, in relation to its business model.
 Under the approach described in this chapter, when providing information relating to specific intangibles the first step would accordingly be to describe the entity's business model(s) and identify which intangibles are important for the entity's success following its business model(s). - ES15 Information relating to specific intangibles could be both qualitative and quantitative, or a mix of both. - ES16 Some of the advantages of information relating to specific intangibles would be that granular and detailed information on the intangibles that are key to an entity would be provided.
-The information could also be less subjective than recognising and/or measuring intangibles, less complex and hence less costly. - ES17 Some of the disadvantages of this approach are that in some cases it is difficult to determine the particular intangible the disclosures relate to, and the information would not provide a solution to the issue of distorted IFRS performance measures resulting from generally not recognising internally generated intangibles.
-The approach would also not provide information on the value intangibles are creating together with other assets.
+The information could also be less subjective than recognising and/or measuring intangibles, less complex and hence less costly. - ES17 Some of the disadvantages of this approach are that in some cases it is difficult to determine the particular intangible the disclosures relate to, and the information would not provide a solution to the issue of distorted IFRS performance measures resulting from generally not recognising internally generated intangibles.as described in paragraph 2.5 above.
+The approachlatter would also not provide mean that information is not provided on the value intangibles are creating together with other assets.